Summary of the Validation Process

 Application Submission

-Prepare and submit an application package, including the STC Design Data Package, a formal validation application form and a draft letter for initial communication between the FAA and the foreign authority.
+Next, JANA prepares and submits a comprehensive application package.
+This package includes the STC Design Data Package, a formal validation application form, and a draft letter.
+Moreover, this serves as the initial communication between the FAA and the foreign authority.

 -